 Here are the few definitions that help understand Big Data better

-• Big Data is a collection of Data requiring new forms of processing as it is helpful in enabling enhanced decision making, extracting new insight or new discovery.
+• Big Data is a collection of Data requiring new forms of processing as it is helpful in enabling enhanced decision making, extracting new insight or a new discovery.

-• It is a Data that cannot be processed with the use of standard databases because it is too big, too fast moving or too complex for traditional data processing tools.
+• It is a Data that cannot be processed with the use of standard databases because it is too big, too fast-moving or too complex for traditional data processing tools.

 • Big Data works wonders in the growth of data and how to curate, manage, and process the data within performance goals.